 - A TDVF may have zero or one TD_HOB section.
 The RawDataSize of TD_HOB must be zero.
-If TD-Shim reports zero TD_HOB section, then TD-Shim shall report all required memory in PermMem section. - A TDVF may have zero or one TempMem.
-The RawDataSize of TempMem must be zero.
-If it is present, the TempMem shall be just above the TB_HOB. - A TD-Shim may have zero, one or multiple PermMem section.
+If TDVF reports zero TD_HOB section, then TDVF shall report all required memory in PermMem section. - A TDVF may have zero, one or multiple TempMem sections.
+The RawDataSize of TempMem must be zero. - A TD-Shim may have zero, one or multiple PermMem sections.
 The RawDataSize of PermMem must be zero.
-VMM shall allocate the permanent memory for this TD. - A TD-Shim may have zero or one Kernel.
-The RawDataSize of Kernel must be non-zero, if the whole image includes the Kernel.
-Otherwise the RawDataSize must be zero. - A TD-Shim may have zero or one KernelParam.
-KernelParam is present only if the Kernel is present.
+If a TD provides PermMem section, that means the TD will own the memory allocation.
+VMM shall allocate the permanent memory for this TD.
+TD will NOT use the system memory information in the TD HOB.
+Even if VMM adds system memory information in the TD HOB, it will be ignored. - A TD-Shim may have zero or one Payload.
+The RawDataSize of Payload must be non-zero, if the whole image includes the Payload.
+Otherwise the RawDataSize must be zero. - A TD-Shim may have zero or one PayloadParam.
+PayloadParam is present only if the Payload is present.